areed29/CLIM680_project/index.md

 Pedgley, D. E., & Krishnamurti, T. N. (1976).
 Structure and Behavior of a Monsoon Cyclone over West Africa, Monthly Weather Review, 104(2), 149-167.
 Retrieved Dec 1, 2021, from https://journals.ametsoc.org/view/journals/mwre/104/2/1520-0493_1976_104_0149_saboam_2_0_co_2.xml

+# Acknowledgements
+I would like to thank both the CLIM680 instructors Prof. Dirmeyer and Prof. Burls for coding assistance and answering questions, as well as my advisor Prof. Kinter for dataset selection, project inspiration, and interesting discussions this semester.